An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Discussion

 \subsection{Recommendations}

 Comparing annotators and deciding upon outliers based solely upon inter-annotator performance is not a reliable method even though it offers reasonable modelling of---what could be described as---the average performance when correctly implemented (the SIMPLE, and to some extent the LSML, algorithms for example).
 Several counter examples can be easily proposed, such as a situation in which all but one annotator is inaccurate, a case in which the accurate annotator would be deemed an outlier and removed.
-Furthermore, an inaccurate annotation could in fact contain all of the true positive positions but have low specificity, other annotations may have low sensitivity and therefore removing the 'outlier' implies discarding valuable information that may not be possible to infer using other means.
-As \citet{Smyth96} states ``Without knowing ground truth one can not make any statements about the errors of an individual labeller''.
+Furthermore, an inaccurate annotation could in fact contain all of the true positive positions, but have low specificity, other annotations may have low sensitivity and therefore removing the `outlier' implies discarding valuable information that may not be possible to infer using other means.
+As \citet{Smyth96} states ``without knowing GT one can not make any statements about the errors of an individual labeller''.

-Over simplistic methods to utilise all of the available annotations (voting) have been shown to fail.
+Overly simplistic methods to utilise all of the available annotations (voting) have been shown to fail.
 More sensitive algorithms, such as STAPLE, take a step in the right direction.
-Nevertheless, these algorithms still rely on the assumption that the gold-standard ground-truth can be inferred through measuring the performance of the annotators in relation to each other.
-The most promising advances have started to integrate information derived from image properties into the process, and it has been shown herein that these properties indeed correlate with annotator agreement.
-Care should be taken, however, as this produces a somewhat circulatory solution in which the image features used by the detection algorithms are also used to decide upon which objects the algorithms are evaluated.
-Furthermore, in some domains correlation strengths between annotator agreement and image features decrease when moving from within object locations to the whole image.
-Demonstrating that these properties are not uniquely tied to the objects of interest and employing this source of information risks introducing false positive locations to the inferred ground truth.
+Nevertheless, these algorithms still assume that the gold-standard ground truth can be inferred by measuring the performance of annotators in relation to each other.
+The most promising advances have started to integrate information derived from the image into the process, and it has been shown herein that these properties do correlate with annotator agreement.
+Care should be taken, however, as this produces a somewhat circulatory solution in which the image features used by the detection algorithms are also used to decide upon which segments the algorithms are evaluated.
+Furthermore, in some domains correlation strengths between annotator agreement and image features decrease when moving from within segment locations to the whole image.
+Demonstrating that these properties are not uniquely tied to the segments of interest and employing this source of information risks introducing false positive locations to the inferred GT.